-Escarosa has three types of cash disbursements:
+CSE has 3 types of cash disbursements:

-Accounts Payable Disbursements Global Cash Card Disbursements Petty Cash Disbursements been received from the state in which case checks are disbursed as soon as cash is received.
+Accounts Payable Disbursements Global Cash Card Disbursements Petty Cash Disbursements

+Accounts payable disbursements are made weekly on Wednesday or Thursday if cash has been received from the state in which case checks are disbursed as soon as cash is received.
 If a holiday falls on Thursday the checks will be disbursed on the day prior to the holiday (if cash has been received from the state).
 Emergency checks may be cut with approval from the Chief Financial Officer.